Chapter 7 Guidance

 The 341 meeting usually follows within weeks, and discharge often comes after the objection period closes.

-Filing a Chapter 7 case also triggers the automatic stay under 11 U.S.C. § 362, which generally stops collection lawsuits, wage garnishments, and direct collection pressure.
-If you are still deciding whether a repayment plan would fit better, compare this page with our Chapter 13 bankruptcy guidance and the broader consumer bankruptcy overview.
+Filing a Chapter 7 case also triggers the automatic stay under 11 U.S.C. § 362.
+That pause matters, but the real appeal of Chapter 7 is usually speed: it can stop collection pressure while moving toward a faster discharge than a repayment-plan case.
+If you are still comparing options, review our Chapter 13 bankruptcy guidance and the broader consumer bankruptcy overview.

 Start with a free case review online.

 The Chapter 7 discharge is governed by 11 U.S.C. § 727.
-In practical terms, the debts most often targeted in Chapter 7 are unsecured obligations such as:
+In practice, the chapter is usually aimed at unsecured obligations that are draining cash flow and have no realistic payoff path:

 • Credit card balances